The Optical, Ultraviolet, and X-ray Structure of the Quasar HE 0435-1223: Method

 \subsection{Bayesian Monte Carlo}

 A handful of parameters determine the exact shape of the microlensing light curve: the source parameters ($A$, $\cos i$, and $\phi_a$), the lens parameters ($\langle M \rangle$ and $f_{M/L}$), and a particular starting point and effective velocity of the path across the magnification pattern.
 As described in detail by \citet{Kochanek:2004p58} and \citet{Poindexter:2010p658}, we use Monte Carlo integration to evaluate the Bayesian integrals over the space of these parameters.
-For each combination of source and lens parameters, we evaluate $10^5$ trial paths across the magnification patterns.
+For each combination of source and lens parameters, we evaluate $12500$ trial paths across the magnification patterns.
 Each trial is evaluated using the chi-square statistic

-where $\sigma_i$ are the measurement uncertainties.
+where $m_i$ and $\sigma_i$ are the measured magnitudes and their uncertainties, and $S$ and $\mu_{i,\mathrm{tot}}$ are defined in Equation~(\ref{eqn:model}).
 The intrinsic quasar light curve $S\left(t_j,\lambda_k\right)$ and the ``catch-all'' term $\Delta \mu_i(\lambda_k)$ are determined for each trial by minimization of $\chi_k^2$.
 Trials with chi-square values above a predefined cutoff value are discarded, as their contribution to the likelihood is negligible.
-We do not impose any prior on the intrinsic light curve, though in principle one could grant a greater weight to trials that yield light curves with statistical properties matching those of other quasars of similar luminosity and redshift \citep[see, e.g.,][]{Kozlowski:2010p927, MacLeod:2010p1014}.
-We do impose a Gaussian prior on $\Delta \mu_i$, with a mean of 0~mags and a variance of $(0.1\,\mathrm{mag})^2$.
-It is worth asking whether it is appropriate to allow these quantities to vary independently at various wavelengths, as we have done.
-It is reasonable to expect correlations between wavelengths in the quasar light curve, so if we impose a prior on the light curve in future work, it ought to include such correlations.
-Forgoing a prior broadens our error bars, and is thus the conservative choice.
-We make a similar conservative choice in allowing $\Delta \mu_i$ to vary with wavelength, since some of its contributors are wavelength-dependent (e.g., flux contamination from the lens galaxy at optical wavelengths, or differential extinction/absorption by the interstellar medium of the lens).
+We impose a Gaussian prior on $\Delta \mu_i(\lambda_k)$, with a mean of 0~mags and a variance of $(0.1\,\mathrm{mag})^2$, by adding a suitable term to the chi-square.
+We conservatively allow this value to vary independently for each wavelength, since some of its contributors are wavelength-dependent (e.g., flux contamination from the lens galaxy at optical wavelengths, or differential extinction/absorption by the interstellar medium of the lens).
+We are similarly conservative in electing not to put a prior on the shape of the intrinsic source light curve, though in principle we could do so, giving a likelihood boost to trials yielding light curves with statistical properties matching those of other quasars of similar redshift and luminosity \citep[see, e.g.,][]{Kozlowski:2010p927, MacLeod:2010p1014}.